!! From the book:

 * The description of how he cuts a prostitute in half just above her vagina [[ChainsawGood with a chainsaw]] and she retains consciousness just long enough to watch him pull her legs away from her upper body.

 -->"There is an idea of a Patrick Bateman, some kind of abstraction, but there is no real me, only an entity, something illusory, and though I can hide my cold gaze and you can shake my hand and feel flesh gripping yours and maybe you can even sense our lifestyles are comparable: ''I simply am not there.''
 It is hard for me to make sense on any given level.
 Myself is fabricated, an aberration.
 I am a noncontingent human being.
 My personality is sketchy, and unformed, my heartlessness goes deep and is persistent.
 My consciousness, my pity, my hopes disappeared a long time ago (probably at Harvard) if they ever existed.
 There are no more barriers to cross.
-All I have in common with the uncontrollable and the insane, the vicious and the evil, all the mayhem I have caused and my utter indifference toward it, I have now surpassed.
+All I have in common with the uncontrollable and the insane, the vicious and the evil, all the mayhem I have caused, and my utter indifference toward it, I have now surpassed.
 I still, though, hold on to one single bleak truth: no one is safe, nothing is redeemed.
 Yet I am blameless.
 Each model of human behavior must be assumed to have some validity. [[WhatIsEvil Is evil something you are?
 Or is it something you do?]]
-My pain is constant and sharp and I do not hope for a better world for anyone.
+My pain is constant and sharp, and I do not hope for a better world for anyone.
 In fact, I want my pain to be inflicted on others.
 I want no one to escape.
 But even after admitting this - and I have, countless times, in just about every act I've committed - and coming face-to-face with these truths, there is no catharsis.
-I gain no deeper knowledge about myself, no new understanding can be extracted from my telling.
+My punishment continues to elude me, and I gain no deeper knowledge about myself.
+No new knowledge can be extracted from my telling.
 There has been no reason for me to tell you any of this.
 This confession has meant ''nothing''."

-::One interpretation of this is that Bateman has conveyed the entire story of the novel through the act of brutally murdering the reader.
+** One interpretation of this is that Bateman has conveyed the entire story of the novel through the act of brutally murdering the reader.
 "But even after admitting this - and I have, countless times, in just about every act I've committed..."